 If your website or landing page doesn’t share reviews from your customers, how can your future customers make the right decision to purchase your product for their business?

-In our experience, software product listings with 10 or more user reviews have a 2x higher conversion rate than those with no reviews.
+In our experience, software product listings with 10 or more user reviews see on average 3x the Gartner Digital Markets product profile pageviews than those with no reviews.
+As a PPC client, generating 10 reviews can double average click through rates.
 As long as you continue to add reviews to your product profile, you’ll see fantastic results.

 1. Email blast